alinmear/docker-conanexiles/README.md

 ### Logic

-To set values an one of these ini files use the following logic to set environment variables:
+To set values in one of these ini files use the following logic to set environment variables:
 `CONANEXILES_<filename>_<section>_<key>_<value>`

 #### Examples